adam-lynch/platform-overrides/README.md

 Object or String. (i.e. `options.options`)

 #### platform
 (Optional) String.
-One of the following: [osx, win, linux32, linux64].
+One of the following: [osx, osx32, osx64, win, win32, win64, linux, linux32, linux64].
 If not passed, the current platform is detected.

 Note: `osx` is not `mac` just for the sake of backwards compatibility with [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder).